 1. Place artwork file inside program

-First you will have to insert the image file into software.
-So, by doing this you will be able to manipulate the image file for other tasks.
+First, you will have to insert the image file into the software.
+So, by doing this, you will be able to convert image to embroidery file free for other tasks.

 - Go to the top menu bar and hover over your mouse on image and then select inset image file.

 - Make sure you have selected all files options when you’re finding your file.

 - Select the image file that you have downloaded in requirement section to start digitizing for embroidery work.